jigsaw-finance/jigsaw-lite/README.md

 | `test-all`     | Run all tests |
 | `coverage-all` | Run coverage  |

+Specific tests can be run using `forge test` conventions, specified in more detail in the Foundry [Book](https://book.getfoundry.sh/reference/forge/forge-test#test-options).

 ### Deploy Commands

 | Command                 | Description                                                                                                    |